ZZAster/framework/A-软体-第七组/Chapter.md

 As a machine learning framework, the source code of Accord.NET can be organized as module structure.
 And these modules can be divided into three major parts: Internal module, External modeule and Testing module.

 ### Internal module
 As an algorithmic framework, Accord.NET's internal modules mainly include functional modules for handling various problems, such as image and audio processing.
-Here are some of the more important functional modules.

-- Audio<br>

-- Imaging<br>

-- MachineLearning<br>

-- Math<br>

-- Statistics<br>

-- Vision<br>
+These modules are used to implement the different feature sets of the Accod.NET framework.
+Each module contains a number of interdependent small modules for numerical processing or data cleaning.
+Since the project uses the C language interface to improve performance when implementing the basic underlying operations, there is almost no dependency between modules, but the internal modules have dependencies on external modules.

 ### Testing module
 This part contains two major module used to help developers maintain the project, which are explained below:

 - Unit Tests<br>
+This module contains the subprojects which are used to test each module of the project divided by function.
+And it has dependencies on tools module.

 - Tools<br>
+This module deals with the debug and performance test for Accord.NET framework.This module also has dependencies on unit tests module.

 ### External module